What is a seizure?

 - Tremors or twitching

 How are seizures diagnosed?

-To make a diagnosis, your healthcare provider may do or order:
+To make a diagnosis, your healthcare provider may do:

 - Complete neurological exam